 The Next Crop is a web series dedicated to showcasing the next generation of business and media influencers.
-From thriving founders to unstoppable intrapreneurs, The Next Crop celebrates those who are pushing boundaries, disrupting industries, and innovating from within.
+Sponsored by Citrix and in partnership with Forbes Media, The Next Crop celebrates those who are pushing boundaries, disrupting industries, and innovating from within.

-Check out the trailer or scroll down to watch the entire first season.
+Check out the trailer or scroll down to watch the complete first season.

 EPISODE 2: Katrina Craigwell